 How would you react?
-Even if you disagree, would you appreciate the fact that he is thinking deeply about issues that impact your student?
-I know I would.
+Even if you disagree, would you appreciate the fact that he is thinking deeply about issues that affect your student?
+Most people would.

-Less than 48 hours later, the teacher was suspended.
+Less than 48 hours later, he was suspended.
 Far from appreciating his input as an educator, school officials punished him for speaking up.

-But it is this teacher’s right—and every American’s right, for that matter—to speak their opinion at a public meeting.
+But it is the right of Tanner Cross and every American to speak their opinion at a public meeting.
 And it’s unconstitutional for the school district to punish a teacher for exercising that right.

 That’s why Alliance Defending Freedom filed a lawsuit against school district officials to hold them accountable for their unconstitutional actions.
-Thankfully, in June, a Loudoun County Judge held that the teacher was likely to prevail in the lawsuit and ordered the school to allow him to return to work while the lawsuit continues.
+Thankfully, in June 2021, the Loudoun County Circuit Court held that Cross was likely to prevail in the lawsuit and ordered the school to allow him to return to work while the lawsuit continues.

-Regrettably, the school board failed to heed the teacher’s concerns about the proposed policy.
-On August 11, the school board enacted the policy .
-And now, two additional teachers from Loudoun County School District are joining the lawsuit to challenge this unconstitutional policy .
+Unfortunately, the school board failed to heed Cross’s concerns about the proposed policy.
+On August 11, 2021, the school board enacted it.
+And now, two additional teachers from Loudoun County Public Schools are joining the lawsuit to challenge this policy.

-So, what is so troublesome about the policy?
+What is so troublesome about the Loudoun County School Board’s policy?

-And the policy requires teachers to use pronouns inconsistent with biological sex “without any substantiating evidence,” which means before the student even meets the diagnostic criteria for gender dysphoria or any other condition.
-Loudoun County Public Schools is asking its teachers to send children down a path that poses serious health risks with no questions asked.
+The policy even requires teachers to use pronouns inconsistent with biological sex “without any substantiating evidence,” which means before the student even meets the diagnostic criteria for gender dysphoria or any other condition.
+The Loudoun County School Board is asking its teachers to send children down a path that poses serious health risks with no questions asked.

-At various school board meetings, teachers Tanner, Monica Gill, and Kim Wright each respectfully explained their concern for students who struggle with gender dysphoria but also their concerns about being forced to violate their beliefs.
+At various school board meetings, Tanner Cross, Monica Gill, and Kim Wright each respectfully explained their concern for students who struggle with gender dysphoria but also their concerns about being forced to violate their beliefs.
 As Christians, they believe that God created two sexes—male and female—and that this biological reality can’t be changed.
-They also believe it would be harmful to their students to promote an ideology that says otherwise.
+They also believe, consistently with scientific evidence, that it would be harmful to their students to convey an ideology that says otherwise.